ValKmjolnir/Nasal-Interpreter/README.md

 Better choose the latest update of the interpreter.
 Download the source and build it!
 It's quite easy to build this interpreter.

-__CAUTION__: If want to use the release zip/tar.gz file to build the interpreter, please read the __Release Notes__ below to make sure this release file has no fatal bugs.
-Also in __Release Notes__ there's tips to fix the release manually.
+__CAUTION__: If want to use the release zip/tar.gz file to build the interpreter, please read the [__Release Notes__](#release-notes) below to make sure this release file has no fatal bugs.
+There are some tips to fix the release manually.

 Also remember to use g++ or clang++.(`mingw-w64` in __`Windows`__)